Simple, Natural Trick to Eliminate Drain and Pipe Odor

-Trick to eliminate bad drain and pipe odorNow that you’re aware of the many causes of those foul smelling pipes, we recommend you try the following trick to clean them naturally.
+The trick to eliminating drain and pipe odorNow that you’re aware of the many causes of those foul smelling pipes, we recommend you try the following trick to clean them our naturally.

-It’s a simple combination of baking soda and white vinegar, two environmentally friendly ingredients that will kill fungus, eliminate fatty buildup, and clean any other substances that cause bad odors.
+It’s a simple combination of baking soda and white vinegar.
+These two environmentally friendly ingredients will kill fungi, eliminate fatty buildup, and clean any other substances that cause bad odors.

 - 1/2 cup of baking soda (100 g)